 But it was not just Anne Frank.

-We were reminded that Margot had a diary as well.
-It just was never found.
+We were reminded that Margot also had a diary, but that it was never found.

 Everyone had a story to tell and not just in this home.